pisayacademicsassociation/java-guide/guide/3/gui-events.md

 Ok, now that we know what is event handling, and the parts of event handling, we can now move on to creating event handlers for specific events.

-To create an event handler for a Java GUI, you need to get a new class that extends the listener interface of the event you want, then register it.
+To create an event handler for a Java GUI, you need to create a new class that extends the listener interface of the event you want, then register it.
+Each ListenerInterface has their own way of registering listeners, which will be discussed in each subsection.

 ```java
 class MyListener implements ListenerInterface {